23W-GBAC/blog-muhammad-dawood/blog.md

 ## Sharpening Images

-Now, let's add a touch of sharpness to our artistic endeavors:
+Now, let's add a touch of sharpness to our artistic endeavours:

 ```python
 import cv2